Mervodactyl/CV/cv.md

 **Planning Engineering Assistant**

+_Responsibilities_

 * Use Primavera Oracle 6 Software to create and maintain Engineering Plans
 * Update Programme and Progress reporting, verifying consistency with previous reports to facilitate compatibility
 * Issue reports in support of the programmes reporting processes.
 Compiling, summarising, updating, and maintaining historical schedule data.
 Monitor and report on the critical path and schedule performance of the total project
 * Monitor risks and opportunities, and consequently develop mitigating actions Prepare and or review schedule logic and duration changes in conjunction with the project team, to determine whether the schedules will adequately support the overall project schedule and comply with NEC contractual processes

+_Highlights_

+Proved my level of professionalism and as a result was granted permission to assist on sections of Europe's largest water treatment engineering project - Thames Water Beckton Treatment Works

 ### [Project Resource](http://www.project-resource.co.uk/)